Spirituality, Religion, and Cognitive-Behavioral Therapy

 3. The Dark Side of Spirituality

 5. Getting Started: CBT Assessment of Patient Spirituality–Religion

 7. Spirituality–Religion and Cognitive Techniques

 Appendix.
 A Philosophical Approach to Spirituality and CBT

 About the AuthorDavid H. Rosmarin

-, PhD, ABPP, is Assistant Professor in the Department of Psychiatry at Harvard Medical School and Director of the Spirituality and Mental Health Program at McLean Hospital.
+, PhD, ABPP, is Associate Professor in the Department of Psychiatry at Harvard Medical School and Director of the Spirituality and Mental Health Program at McLean Hospital.
 He is also founder and director of the Center for Anxiety, a private practice with offices throughout metropolitan New York and in Boston.
 The author of more than 60 peer-reviewed scientific publications, editorials, and book chapters, Dr. Rosmarin is a clinical innovator and prolific researcher on spirituality and mental health who is widely cited in the media.
 Clinically, he provides behavior therapy for patients presenting with anxiety, affective, personality, psychotic, somatoform, and other disorders, while attending to relevant spiritual factors.

 Clinical psychologists, clinical social workers, mental health and pastoral counselors, psychiatrists, and psychiatric nurses.